codacy/codacy-codesniffer/src/main/resources/docs/description/PHPCompatibility_FunctionUse_NewFunctions.md

-Detect calls to new native PHP functions.PHP version All
+Detect calls to new native PHP functions.
+PHP version All